cjlarose/cjlarose.github.io/_posts/2014-12-09-flux-show-exceptions.md

 [Flux][1] is a frontend application architectural pattern by Facebook.
 Being an architectural pattern, it's largely a do-it-yourself kind of deal.
-That is, except for an implementation of the Dispatcher, which is provided in the [`flux`][2] package on npm.
+That is, except for an implementation of the Dispatcher, which is provided in the `[flux][2]` package on npm.

 The Dispatcher accepts callbacks with its `register` method, and invokes those callbacks anytime an action is `dispatch`ed to it.
-One curious behavior of the dispatcher, though, is that it will eat any exception that occurs in a callback, and keep chugging along.
+One curious behavior of the Dispatcher, though, is that it will eat any exception that occurs in a callback, and keep chugging along.
 Presumably, this is so that one failing callback doesn't cause the whole application to blow up.
 It has the effect, though, of making debugging incredibly painful.